 Spoiler alert: payroll doesn’t have to be hard.
 Total game-changer, right?

 The payroll process in HR departments of major corporations is often a slick, well-oiled machine.
-However, as a small business owner, chances are you don’t have the luxury of a team of people that calculate and issue your monthly paychecks for you (yet!).
+But as a small business owner, chances are you don’t have the luxury of a team of people that calculate and issue your monthly paychecks for you (yet!).
 So, for now, you’ll need to navigate your own way around payroll processes and procedures.

 In short, payroll processing involves everything related to compensating employees for their work.
 That includes calculating total wage earnings for every employee, determining and withholding deductions, completing payroll tax processing, and delivering payment.

-The payroll processes and procedures that apply to your small business will vary depending on how your company is set up, where you are located, and the classifications of workers you employ.
+The payroll processes and procedures that apply to your small business will vary depending on how the company is set up, where you are located, and the classifications of workers you employ.
 Here’s a brief overview of the essential considerations.

 The FLSA establishes thresholds and standards for minimum wage, overtime pay, recordkeeping, and youth employment across all sectors (private, federal, state, and local governments).